7 Konglish K-Beauty Makeup Terms — From Tone-Up Cream (톤업크림) to Shading (섀딩)

 💛 Story Note

-In Korea, 펄 (peol) usually refers to the sparkly particles inside eye shadows or other makeup products.
+In Korea, 펄 (peol) usually means the sparkly finish in makeup (especially eye shadows).

-In English, you won’t hear “pearl” for this.
+In English, “pearl” isn’t used for this.
+People usually say:

-👉 So if a Korean friend says “펄 있는 섀도우 (peol it-neun syae-do-u),” they mean an eye shadow with shimmer or glitter, not a shadow made of pearls 😅
+👉 So “펄 있는 섀도우” means an eye shadow with shimmer or glitter, not a shadow made of pearls 😅

 💜 Shading (섀딩)